A Year-Round Guide to Great Salt Lake State Park

-While there’s no hiking trail at this state park per se, there is a free audio tour that digs into the extensive history.
-Our phones in hand, we tune in to narrators as they describe the oolitic sand under our feet on Silver Sands Beach as we walk onto the lake’s rocky shores and look out at Stansbury and Fremont Islands from an observation deck.
+Dig into the area's extensive history with a free audio tour.
+Our phones in hand, we tune in to narrators as they describe the oolitic sand under our feet on Silver Sands Beach and as we walk onto the lake’s rocky shores and look out at Stansbury and Fremont Islands from an observation deck.

 Sailing an Inland Sea

 A 100-year sailing tradition persists at the Great Salt Lake, and once on the water, many say it’s just like being on the ocean.
 Boat after boat glides in and out of the marina as we walk the audio tour route, and a line of white sails stretches across the horizon as sailors tack in the wind.
-Years of drought kept boats out, and eager boat captains are thrilled to be back on the water.
+The park is also home to the Great Salt Lake Yacht Club.

 Many still come to bob in the Great Salt Lake, but its high salt content and buggy trek to reach the water keeps other swimmers away.
-If you want to escape the shore without getting wet, rent a kayak or stand up paddleboard from Gonzo Boat Rentals.
+If you want to escape the shore without getting wet, rent a paddleboard from Exclusive Excursions.
 Paddle toward Saltair and imagine trainloads of tourists floating, or make your way toward the nearby islands for a closer look.